-As long as the United Kingdom remains a member state of the European Union (and potentially for some time afterwards, depending on the terms of a final withdrawal agreement), the provisions of article 102 of the Treaty on the Functioning of the European Union (TFEU) also apply.
-UK competition authorities and courts are required to interpret the provisions of section 18 of the Competition Act 1998 consistently with EU competition law wherever possible, and to have regard to relevant decisions and statements of the European Commission.
+The UK's withdrawal from the European Union took place on 31 January 2020.
+During the subsequent transition period, which is currently due to expire in December 2020, the provisions of article 102 of the Treaty on the Functioning of the European Union (TFEU) apply.
+In addition, during the transition period, UK competition authorities and courts are required to interpret the provisions of section 18 of the Competition Act 1998 consistently with EU competition law wherever possible, and to have regard to relevant decisions and statements of the European Commission.
+The future relationship between the UK and the European Union -- including the interaction between their respective competition regimes -- is still to be negotiated.

-One difference between EU and UK law is that under the Chapter II prohibition there is no need to show a cross-border effect, and there is no minimum market size threshold: a 'dominant position' refers to a dominant position in the United Kingdom or any part of the United Kingdom.
+One difference between EU and UK law is that, under the Chapter II prohibition, there is no need to show a cross-border effect, and there is no minimum market size threshold: a 'dominant position' refers to a dominant position in the United Kingdom or any part of the United Kingdom.
 This means that dominant positions can be found even for small suppliers in small geographic markets.